Our Method of Church Growth

-- to promote or showcase CSMC values.
+- to promote or showcase CSMC values to non-members.

 To implement this program of outreach, CSMC calls upon its Appointed Ministers to perform this ministry of Pastoral Care.
 (In some contexts, we call upon certain Ordained clergy to help implement the program.)

 In order to maintain the integrity of this outreach program, those holding the office of Appointed Minister must avoid situations which could create a possible or perceived conflict of interest.
 It is important to remember the role of the Minister in this context is solely to provide rites of passage.